/aitask-audit-wrappers

 | xargs -I{} ./.aitask-scripts/aitask_audit_wrappers.sh audit-helper-whitelist {}

-Plus the framework’s existing setup tests stay green: tests/test_opencode_setup.sh and tests/test_gemini_setup.sh derive their expected counts dynamically from the source of truth, so adding skills via this audit grows the test expectations naturally.
+Plus the framework’s per-agent setup tests stay green: tests/test_opencode_setup.sh and the equivalent suites for other supported agents derive their expected counts dynamically from the source of truth, so adding skills via this audit grows the test expectations naturally.

 Related